domdecanio/montecarlo/README.md

 #### `.combo()`
 There are no parameters for the .combo() method.
-The output of this method is a pandas dataframe indicating all combinations of dice faces per roll that appeared in the game results.
+There is no output of this method.
+It generates a pandas dataframe indicating all combinations of dice faces per roll that appeared in the game results, and saves this dataframe as a class attribute.
 These combinations areaggregated by frequency, and sorted with the most frequent combination appearing in the first row of the dataframe.

 Example:
    ```python